Blair17/Lumerical/README.md

 # Python Lumerical analysis
-A collection of Python scripts for analysing various flavours of data produced using Lumerical FDTD.
+A collection of Python scripts for analysing various types of data produced using Ansys Lumerical FDTD and FDE.